|

 way when you pull out a guide book for your next trip, you can remember what

 you liked on your last trip.
-I usually do this with the Dorling Kindersley

-aimed at a younger, more budget-oriented traveler.
+aimed at a more budget-oriented traveler.

 Art and Architecture Books